-Two major international conferences in Montreal in 1989 and Paris, France in 1991, sponsored by the Federation of Canadian Municipalities (FCM), the United States Conference of Mayors, the European Forum for Urban Saftety, and the Montreal Urban Community sparked a new commitment to make cities safer by going beyond police, courts and corrections to invest in actions by sectors, such as schools, housing, youth and social services, health and so on to tackle the causes of crime through prevention.
+Two major international conferences – 1989 in Montreal and 1991 in Paris, France – sponsored by the Federation of Canadian Municipalities (FCM), the United States Conference of Mayors, the European Forum for Urban Safety (EFUS), and the Montreal Urban Community sparked a new commitment to making cities safer by going beyond police, courts and corrections to invest in multi-sectoral (education, housing, youth and social services, health, etc.) efforts to address the causes of crime through prevention.

 In 1993, the Horner Parliamentary Committee recommended that “the federal government, in cooperation with the provinces and municipalities, take on a national leadership role in crime prevention” and that “Canada should spend 5% of the current federal criminal justice budget on crime prevention.”
 Similar recommendations were made by the Bordeleau Committee for the Province of Quebec.

-In 2003, 120 practitioners, elected officials, policy makers, and researchers came together for a National Symposium on Crime Prevention in Waterloo Region, Ontario, which agreed on an Agenda for a Safer Canada.
+In 2003, 120 practitioners, elected officials, policy makers, and researchers came together for a National Symposium on Crime Prevention in Waterloo Region, Ontario, resulting in the development of the Agenda for a Safer Canada.

-In 2009, the IPC, in collaboration with the CMNCP, developed Action Briefs plans that outlined concrete steps that would encourage the prevention of crime.
-These included five short Action Briefs for good governance of municipal actions integrated into prevention.
-Another five short Action Briefs focused on services for youth, Indigenous populations, women, as well as urban planning, and law enforcement.
-At the same time, IPC also facilitated a National Working Group on Crime Prevention that brought together national organizations organizations with community practitioners which collectively recommended a greater investment in crime prevention through social development including at the municipal level.
+In 2009, the IPC, in collaboration with CMNCP, developed several action briefs outlining concrete steps to encourage the prevention of crime.
+Topics covered in the briefs include: governance of municipal prevention efforts; services for youth, Indigenous populations, and women; urban planning; and law enforcement.
+IPC also facilitated a National Working Group on Crime Prevention that brought together national organizations and community practitioners who collectively recommended a greater investment in crime prevention through social development, including at the municipal level.

-In 2015, CMNCP started a 3 year project to “Build Municipal Capacity to Harness Evidence to Prevent Crime“.
-This CMNCP project is in partnership with crime prevention expertise from the University of Ottawa, and with the financial support and collaboration of the National Crime Prevention Centre.
-The project is expected to significantly enhance the CMNCP’s capacity to be a community of practice and harness the knowledge for crime prevention similarly to other networks such as the European Forum for Urban Safety that have substantially advanced countries in their quest to increase investments in prevention and make communities safer.
+In 2015, CMNCP began a 3-year project entitled Building Municipal Capacity to Harness Evidence to Prevent Crime in partnership with crime prevention experts from the University of Ottawa, and with financial support and collaboration from the National Crime Prevention Centre.
+The project ended in September 2018 and its evaluation indicated that it significantly enhanced CMNCP’s capacity to be a community of practice and harness knowledge for crime prevention, much like other networks (e.g., EFUS) that have substantially advanced countries in their efforts to increase investments in prevention and make communities safer.